Nurturing Discovery and Creation

 We strive to get to know each student and honor their individual needs and differences, so they never feel like they are just a number.
 When you and your child join our school community, you become family!

 We are a magnet school within the New York City DOE.
 As a magnet school, we are a public school, but we are open to any student within the five boroughs of New York City, not just students in our zone.
 Our magnet school grant provides additional funding to support special programs, facilities, and partnerships around our magnet theme.

 We provide a rigorous academic curriculum to prepare students for future success in college and the workforce.
-Our curriculum is aligned to the Common Core Learning Standards (CCLS) and meets all New York State and NYC DOE educational standards.
+Our curriculum is aligned to the Next Generation Learning Standards and meets all New York State and NYC DOE educational standards.
 For 5th graders, we have a departmentalized schedule where students switch classes for math and English language arts to prepare them for middle school.
 At all grades, we use ongoing progress monitoring and formative assessment to tailor instruction and identify students in need of additional support.
 Our core programs include:

 - Math: enVision Math, Algebra for All

 - Science: Amplify Science and hands-on science lab activities

 - Social Studies: NYCDOE’s Passport to Social Studies

 - Art and Music: One day of each per week, taught by our full-time art and music teachers